 IHA has contracted with an Independent Third-Party that is designated to handle all Informal Reviews and Informal Hearings.
-The Independent Third-Party are experienced and knowledgeable of all program requirements.
-If the independent thirdparty is unavailable, IHA has designated staff that can handle the Informal Reviews and Informal Hearings on a case by case status.
+The Independent Third-Party is experienced and knowledgeable of all program requirements.
+If the independent third party is unavailable, IHA has designated staff that can handle the Informal Reviews and Informal Hearings on a case-by-case status.